 W.l.o.g., assume that $x_1$ is not balanced.
-To simplify the analysis, we define the {\it potential} of the solution $x$ maintained during the process as
+To simplify the analysis, we define the \emph{potential} of the solution $x$ maintained during the process as

 In the following, we show that the potential value cannot increase during the process.
-Note that once the first equal-solution $x_1$ is obtained, then all solutions subsequently accepted by the RLS are equal-ones, thus only the mutations flipping a 0-bit and a 1-bit of $x_1$ are considered below.
+Note that once the first equal solution $x_1$ is obtained, then all solutions subsequently accepted by RLS are equal ones, thus only the mutations flipping a 0-bit and a 1-bit of $x_1$ are considered below.
 Assume that the considered mutation flips a 0-bit of $G_i$ and a 1-bit of $G_j$ in $x_1$, and denoted by $x'_1$ the solution obtained.
 The potential change is